msamil93/Visualization_Analysis_FITS/README.md

 # Visualization and Analysis of FITS

 ## Visualization and Analysis of Astronomical Images
 This repository contains scripts for visualizing astronomical data from FITS files.
-It includes the `fits_data_visualization.py` script for detailed slice-by-slice visualization, the `fits_volume.py` script for 3D volume visualization, and test scripts to validate their functionalities.
+It includes the `fits_data_visualization.ipynb` script for detailed slice-by-slice visualization, the `fits_volume.ipynb` script for 3D volume visualization, and test scripts to validate their functionalities.

 ## Prerequisites
 - Python 3